cameraui/docs/admin/workers.md

 ### Environment variables

-You can pass the same values as environment variables instead, which is usually easier in a container. `CAMERA_UI_WORKER=true` starts worker mode without the `--worker` option, and `CAMERA_UI_WORKER_MASTER`, `CAMERA_UI_WORKER_API_PORT`, `CAMERA_UI_WORKER_PAIRING_CODE`, `CAMERA_UI_WORKER_NAME` and `CAMERA_UI_WORKER_CAPABILITIES` (comma-separated) cover the rest of the snippet.
+The snippet values can also be set as environment variables. `CAMERA_UI_WORKER=true` starts worker mode without the `--worker` option, and `CAMERA_UI_WORKER_MASTER`, `CAMERA_UI_WORKER_API_PORT`, `CAMERA_UI_WORKER_PAIRING_CODE`, `CAMERA_UI_WORKER_NAME` and `CAMERA_UI_WORKER_CAPABILITIES` (comma-separated) cover the rest of the snippet.
 No `config.yml` is needed then, and if you set both, the environment variable wins.

-Leave the capabilities unset and the worker offers everything, which is what most setups want; the master still only assigns what you give it.
-Set them to restrict a worker to a single job, for example only hosting plugins.
+Without capabilities the worker offers everything; the master still only assigns what you give it.
+Set them to restrict a worker to one job, for example only hosting plugins.

 ## The workers list

 Once paired, a worker appears in the **Workers** list showing its online/offline status, platform (OS/architecture), process ID, version, and live CPU and memory use.
 A warning is shown if a worker's version differs from the master's.
-When a worker is behind, a small dot appears on the **Updates** entry in the navigation, the same marker the server and plugins use for a pending update.
+When a worker is behind, a dot appears on the **Updates** entry in the navigation.

-The list is also where you see a worker that thinks it is connected but is not.
-A worker that fails to link up at startup, or loses the link later, says so in its [log](/admin/logs) with the reason instead of sitting there looking online.
+A worker that fails to link up at startup, or loses the link later, logs the reason in its [log](/admin/logs) instead of looking online.
 Cameras and plugins running on a worker show up in **Metrics** with the worker's name and its load.

 The [Updates page](/install/updating#the-updates-page) lists every lagging worker next to the server and the plugins, and a lagging worker shows an **Update** button right in the list too: the worker installs the version the master is heading for and restarts itself.
 Normally that is the version the master runs; when a server update is waiting, it is that one, so the worker does not have to be updated twice.
-Workers running the desktop app update the same way, the app installs its update and relaunches.
-Only a worker still on a version before 2.1.0 needs a different route, it does not understand the update command yet, so bring it up once by hand: on Docker, exec into the container, run `cameraui update-server -H /data` and restart the container (pulling the worker image won't change the version).
-From then on the button covers them too.
+Desktop-app workers update the same way.
 See [Updating](/install/updating).

 ## Camera and plugin assignments

 Under **Camera Assignments**, choose which camera each worker decodes and detects on; cameras left as **Local** stay on the main server.

-Under **Plugin Assignments**, an entire plugin can run on a worker instead of the main server, for example a detection backend that needs hardware the main server lacks.
+Under **Plugin Assignments**, an entire plugin can run on a worker instead of the main server.
 Only workers whose platform is compatible with the plugin are offered.
 The worker installs and runs the plugin; it's still configured normally in the UI.

 ## Failover